Docs + Guides

 "topK": 8

-}Combines vector + keyword retrieval with cross-encoder reranking for grounded context assembly.
+}'Combines vector + keyword retrieval with cross-encoder reranking for grounded context assembly.

 Create Ingestion Source